Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Model definition and analytical solution

 we have \beq \langle \delta\vec f _i(t)\cdot \delta\vec f _j(0)\rangle =f_0^2\delta_{ij}p(1-p)\e^{-t/\tau}. \lb{append_force_corr} \eneq It follows that $\{\vec u_{i}\}$ will stand henceforth for the displacements in bead positions about the mean coordinates, as dictated by the mechanical balance between the mean forces and the network elasticity.

 For a Rouse-type fractal network, the set of Langevin equations of motion (same as Eq.(\ref{Langevin1})) of an active system are

-where $H$ is the scalar elasticity Hamiltonian given in Eq.~(\ref{hamiltonian}), $\gamma$ is the local friction coefficient ($\gamma=3\pi\eta b$ in case of Stokes drag, where $\eta$ is the solvent viscosity and $b$ is the bead diameter), $\vec{\zeta}_i$ is the thermal white noise obeying Fluctuation-Dissipation (FD) theorem \cite{kubo_1966}, and $\vec{f}_i$ is the active force acting on $i$-th bead.
+where $\gamma$ is the local friction coefficient ($\gamma=3\pi\eta b$ in case of Stokes drag, where $\eta$ is the solvent viscosity and $b$ is the bead diameter), $\vec{\zeta}_i$ is the thermal white noise obeying FDT \cite{kubo_1966}, and $\vec{f}_i$ is the active force acting on $i$-th bead.

-Using the normal modes of the fractal network ${\Psi_{\alpha}(\vec{r_i})}$, whose corresponding eigen-frequencies are ${\omega_{\alpha}}$, and transforming Eq.~(\ref{append_Langevin1}) to the normal mode space, we obtain
+Using the normal modes of the fractal network ${\Psi_{\alpha}}$, whose corresponding eigen-frequencies are ${\omega_{\alpha}}$, and transforming Eq.~(\ref{append_Langevin1}) to the normal mode space, we obtain

 Here $\vec u_{\alpha}(t)$ is the amplitude of a normal mode $\alpha$ at time $t$, $\Gamma_{\alpha}=m\omega_{\alpha}^2\Lambda_{\alpha}$ is the mode relaxation rate, where $\Lambda_{\alpha}$ is the mode mobility coefficient, $\Lambda_{\alpha}=1/\gamma$. $\vec{\zeta}_{\alpha}(t)$ is the (mode transformed) thermal white noise that obeys the fluctuation-dissipation theorem